waylaidwanderer/node-chatgpt-api/README.md

 ## Features
 - Experimental support for Bing's version of ChatGPT, powered by GPT-4.
-- Support for the official ChatGPT raw model, `text-chat-davinci-002`, via OpenAI's API.
+- Support for the official ChatGPT underlying model, `text-chat-davinci-002`, via OpenAI's API.
 - Includes an API server (with Docker support) you can run to use ChatGPT in non-Node.js applications.
 - Includes a `ChatGPTClient` and `BingAIClient` class that you can use in your own Node.js applications.
 - Includes a CLI interface where you can chat with ChatGPT.